 The dynamics of the marketing function in satisfying society's needs.
 Includes the economic, psychological, and sociological aspects of buying behavior and the elements of the marketing mix - products and services, promotions, pricing, and distribution.
-Prerequisite: BMG 202.
-(Formerly Bus.
-252)
+Eligible for ENG 101.
+Prerequisite/Corequisite: BMG 202.